-Follow a regular maintenance plan and see reduced repair costs, lower operating costs, longer system life, and less stress for you.
+Plan and follow a regular maintenance schedule and see benefits in reduced repair costs, lower operating costs, longer system life, and less stress for you.

-• The recommendations below are not comprehensive • and may not be correct for all systems.
+Caution: The recommendations below are not comprehensive and may not be correct for all systems.
 Consult your owner's manual and always follow the manufacturer's instructions if they differ from the ones in this guidebook.